Fernando de la Cerda (1255–1275)

 Ferdinand de la Cerda (23 October 1255 – 25 June 1275) was the heir apparent to the Crown of Castile as the eldest son of Alfonso X and Violant of Aragon.
-His nickname, de la Cerda, means "of the bristle" in Spanish, a reference to being born with a full head of hair.
+His nickname, de la Cerda, means "of the bristle" in Spanish.
+There are various accounts of the origin of this name, including that it was a reference to being born with a full head of hair or that he was born with a hairy mole, resembling a bristle or mane, on his chest or back according to different accounts.

-In November 1268 he married Blanche, the daughter of King Louis IX of France.
+In November 1268 Ferdinand married Blanche, the daughter of King Louis IX of France.
 They had two sons: